nmsa/tma-framework-m/development/server/README.md

 After executing this script, all containers are created and we are ready to deploy them on Kubernetes cluster.

 The first containers to be deployed in Kubernetes are Apache Zookeeper, Apache Kafka, and Apache Flume.
-To do that, there is a script called setup-testing-mode.sh that automates all commands required to deploy these components.
+To do that, there is a script called [`setup-testing-mode.sh`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/setup-testing-mode.sh) that automates all commands required to deploy these components.
 To execute the script, run the following command:

 ```sh
 cd ..
 sh setup-testing-mode.sh
 ```

-First, `setup-testing-mode.sh` script runs the required commands to create the persistent volumes for Apache Zookeeper and Apache Kafka.
+First,  [`setup-testing-mode.sh`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/setup-testing-mode.sh) script runs the required commands to create the persistent volumes for Apache Zookeeper and Apache Kafka.
 Then, it deploys these two components.
-Then, it creates `topic-monitor` topic in Apache Kafka pod.
+Then, it creates `topic-monitor` and `queue-listener` topic in Apache Kafka pod.
 Finnaly, Apache Flume is deployed in Kubernetes Cluster.

 With Apache Zookeeper, Apache Kafka, and Apache Flume running and the topic created, the next step is to deploy the Monitor application.
-The file called `monitor-api-python.yaml` creates a Kubernetes Deployment of the Monitor application.
+The file called [`monitor-api-python.yaml`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/monitor-server-python/monitor-api-python.yaml) creates a Kubernetes Deployment of the Monitor application.
 In order to create that deploy, you should run:
 ```sh
 kubectl create -f monitor-server-python/monitor-api-python.yaml
 ```